The On Deck Circle

 Playing in Fairfield was always a crapshoot.
 Sometimes, you got lucky and would be able to play uninterrupted for most of the day.
 But as often as not, a station-wagon full of pampered, interchangeable suburban kids would invade our field like chubby white locusts.
 This would usually happen, of course, in the middle of a game.

-A mustachioed dad – they always looked vaguely like either Robert Conrad or Lee Majors – would gruffly announce that they had “reserved” the field.
+Someone’s overbearing dad – they always looked vaguely like either Robert Conrad or Lee Majors – would gruffly announce that they had “reserved” the field.

 We knew this was bullshit, of course, but in those days young boys generally didn’t argue with adults.
 And we never happened to have a handy grown-up of our own tagging along to provide us cover.

-Johnny would just mutter, “Aw fuck,” to himself, and we’d trudge off back up and across King’s Highway past Caldor and the County Cinema Theater (some movie about a man-eating shark was very popular that summer.)
+Johnny would just mutter, “Aw shit,” to himself, and we’d trudge off back up and across King’s Highway past Caldor and the County Cinema Theater (some movie about a man-eating shark was very popular that summer.)

 Back in Bridgeport, we would inevitably stop off at the family owned and operated A&G Market where I bought my first pack of baseball cards in 1974.
 We would purchase a lunch of RC Cola (look under the cap to see if you’re a winner!), and a bag of funyuns.